If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 |Commercial egg replacer||✔︎||✔︎||✔︎|

 Eggs serve lots of purposes in cooking and baking.
-You may notice that it is usually used in baked goods like bread, pie, cake, pastry, cookies, brownies, biscuits, and more.
+You usually use them for baked goods like bread, pie, cake, pastry, cookies, and more.
 This is because these eggs can provide structure, color, and flavor.

 Have you noticed how they double in volume when you mix them?
-It is because eggs are also leavening agents, especially egg white.
-Eggs also provide moisture to pastries like pie for tender and soft results.
+This is because eggs are also leavening agents, especially egg white.
+Eggs also give moisture to food like pie for tender and soft results.

-Eggs are good sources of nutrition.
-They contain choline, vitamins, and antioxidants to keep you energized and nourished.
+Eggs are good sources of nutrients.
+They contain choline, vitamins, and antioxidants for energy and health benefits.
 These are also great for weight loss, brain function, and healthy vision!
-Below are the nutrition facts for one uncooked egg of this.
+Below are the nutrition facts for one egg of this.

 |Calories: 63kcal||Carbohydrates: 0.3g||Protein: 6g|